Pascal matrix: Construction

 A Pascal matrix can actually be constructed by taking the matrix exponential of a special subdiagonal or superdiagonal matrix.
 The example below constructs a 7 × 7 Pascal matrix, but the method works for any desired n × n Pascal matrices.
 The dots in the following matrices represent zero elements.

-It is important to note that one cannot simply assume exp(A) exp(B) = exp(A + B), for n × n matrices A and B; this equality is only true when AB = BA (i.e. when the matrices A and B commute).
+One cannot simply assume exp(A) exp(B) = exp(A + B), for n × n matrices A and B; this equality is only true when AB = BA (i.e. when the matrices A and B commute).
 In the construction of symmetric Pascal matrices like that above, the sub- and superdiagonal matrices do not commute, so the (perhaps) tempting simplification involving the addition of the matrices cannot be made.

 A useful property of the sub- and superdiagonal matrices used for the construction is that both are nilpotent; that is, when raised to a sufficiently great integer power, they degenerate into the zero matrix.
 (See shift matrix for further details.)
 As the n × n generalised shift matrices we are using become zero when raised to power n, when calculating the matrix exponential we need only consider the first n + 1 terms of the infinite series to obtain an exact result.